B2B Benchmarking & Market Research Guide

 • Third-party B2B databases: Platforms that aggregate company and contact data, technographics, and buying signals

 B2B intelligence platforms provide verified firmographic data (company size, industry, revenue), technographic data (what tools companies use), and intent data (what topics they're researching).
-ZoomInfo's platform combines contact data, company intelligence, and buyer intent signals in one place, so you don't have to stitch together multiple sources.
+ZoomInfo is an all-in-one AI GTM Platform that combines contact data, company intelligence, and buyer intent signals, so you don't have to stitch together multiple sources.

 Mixed methods and when to use triangulation